 And the good news for us is that as we live upward by loving God, the Lord will reorient our self-love so we become increasingly healthy people emotionally.

-The final step to getting back on track is to live outward by loving others.
+The final step to getting back on track of walking with Jesus is to live outward by loving others.

-And just like that, in three simple steps, you find yourself, day in and day out, locked into the groove of following Jesus.
+And just like that, in three simple steps, you find yourself, day in and day out, locked into the groove of following Jesus and walking with Him.

 Photo courtesy: ©Unsplash